The Path of Our Dogs

 A Star is Born

-BluePath dogs come from remarkable places – Project 2 Heal, Guide Dog Foundation for the Blind, Freedom Guide Dogs and Southeastern Guide Dogs.
+BluePath dogs come from remarkable places – Project 2 Heal, Guide Dogs of America, Guide Dog Foundation for the Blind, Freedom Guide Dogs and Southeastern Guide Dogs.
 These organizations are responsible for some of the finest Labrador and Golden retrievers in the country.
 The dogs are “purpose-bred,” meaning they possess the superior health and temperament that will allow them to be successful as service dogs.

 Puppy Raising Program

 Our dedicated volunteer puppy raisers teach eight-week-old puppies basic obedience skills and appropriate house manners.
 They socialize the puppies to everything the world has to offer, enabling them to develop comfort with a variety of sights, sounds and experiences.
 Puppy raisers give the dogs a solid foundation and prepare them for the next phase of their service dog training.

 Formal Training Program

 At about 14 months of age, BluePath dogs begin training with a professional instructor.
 We build on the foundation of the Puppy Raising Program and teach the dogs more advanced behaviors.
 These include skills like “anchoring,” when a dog learns how to stop a child from wandering or bolting, and “visit,” in which a dog rests his head on a child to provide support.

 The Kids and Canines Learning Together Program offers our dogs the opportunity to spend time in educational settings where they’re exposed to children with a variety of special needs.
 The dogs learn to remain calm and focused despite a high level of distraction, while the kids learn important life skills through interaction with the dogs.

 Towards the conclusion of formal training, the dog will be matched to a family.
 At that time, we’ll work on behaviors that will support the family’s individual needs.